top of page

 DBT balances acceptance and change.
 Therapy focuses on validating your experiences while also helping you develop new ways of responding to difficult emotions, situations, and relationships.

-One of the defining features of DBT is that it is highly skills-based.
-Rather than focusing only on insight, DBT teaches practical strategies that you can apply in everyday life.
+One of the defining features of DBT is its skills-based approach.
+Rather than focusing only on insight, DBT teaches practical strategies that can be applied in everyday life.

 Core DBT Skills